nabeeltariqbhatti/Django-Rest-Quick-Start-Tutorial/README.md

         }
     ]
 }
-Or using the httpie, command line tool...
+Or using the httpie, command line tool...<br/>

 bash: http -a admin:password123 http://127.0.0.1:8000/users/